You Need to Know About Electromagnetic Flow Meters

 Application of Electromagnetic Flow Meters

-Chemical industry: Electromagnetic flowmeters play an important role in the chemical production process and can be used to measure the flow of various acid-base salt solutions, organic solvents, gas-liquid mixtures and other media.
+Electromagnetic flowmeters play an important role in the chemical production process and can be used to measure the flow of various acid-base salt solutions, organic solvents, gas-liquid mixtures, and other media.
 These media are usually corrosive or conductive, and electromagnetic flowmeters can accurately measure them and are not affected by changes in the characteristics of the media.
 For example, in chemical companies, for the flow measurement of strong acids and alkalis, electromagnetic flowmeters can stably provide accurate data, helping companies achieve precise control and quality assurance of the production process.

-Food and Beverage Industry: In the process of food processing and beverage production, electromagnetic flowmeters can be used to measure the flow of various food raw materials, semi-finished products and finished products.
+Food and Beverage Industry: In the process of food processing and beverage production, electromagnetic flowmeters can be used to measure the flow of various food raw materials, semi-finished products, and finished products.
 For example, it can be used to measure the proportion and filling of beverages to ensure the accuracy and stability of the production process.
-The sensor of the electromagnetic flowmeter is easy to disassemble and clean, and the material in contact with the liquid should be non-toxic and harmless, and meet food hygiene standards.
+The sensor of the electromagnetic flowmeter is easy to disassemble and clean, and the material in contact with the liquid should be non-toxic and harmless and meet food hygiene standards.

 Types of Electromagnetic Flow Meter

-Remote type: The sensor and converter are separated and connected by cables.
+The sensor and converter are separated and connected by cables.
 The advantage is that the converter can avoid working in harsh outdoor environments, making it easier to check and adjust the electronic equipment.

-Insertion type: Inserted into the pipeline to measure fluid flow, usually used for the modification of existing pipelines, without cutting the pipeline for installation
+Inserted into the pipeline to measure fluid flow, usually used for the modification of existing pipelines, without cutting the pipeline for installation

 Contact us and learn more about our flow measurement.

-HOT keyword:
+HOT keyword: FlowMeter

 Recommend View More

-TIME 2025.03.27
+TIME 2025.09.26

-TIME 2025.03.27
+TIME 2025.09.26

-TIME 2025.03.26
+TIME 2025.09.25

 029-81292510